How to look for records of... Looted art 1939-1961

 We have digitised these records as part of the International Research Portal for Records Related to Nazi-Era Cultural Property.
 You can use the portal to navigate to the websites of the institutions that are participating in the project.

-Special thanks to Diane Boucher, Bianca Gaudenzi, Mary-Ann Middelkoop, Toby Simpson and Hester Vaizey.
+Special thanks to the Commission’s team of historians including Diane Boucher, Bianca Gaudenzi, Mary-Ann Middelkoop, Toby Simpson and Hester Vaizey.

 What information do the records contain?

 - the processes of Nazi looting